paulross/skiplist/docs/source/rolling_median.rst

         }
     }

-If you are working with C arrays (such as Numpy arrays) then this C approach might be better, again error checking omitted:
+If you are working with C arrays (such as Numpy arrays) then this C'ish approach might be better, again error checking omitted:

 .. code-block:: c